 Yale School of Medicine

 The Committee Overseeing Volunteer Services (COVS) is the student-run umbrella organization for many volunteer services.

 Started in 2005, the Haven Free Clinic is a student-run clinic which offers free primary care services supervised by attending physicians.
-Organized by students in the health professions, the clinic is run out of the Fair Haven Community Health Center from 9 a.m. to noon on Saturdays.
+Organized by students in the health professions, the clinic is run out of the Yale Physicians Building from 9 a.m. to noon on Saturdays.

 SAY New Haven is a four-day, pre-orientation program in which students help with a range of service projects throughout the city.
 Habitat for Humanity, volunteering at the Ronald McDonald House and paint projects are some of the things students have done in the past.